-If the estimates we use in establishing loss reserves are incorrect, we may be required to take unexpected charges to income, which could adversely affect our results of operations.
+If the estimates we use in establishing mortgage insurance loss reserves are incorrect, we may be required to take unexpected charges to income, which could adversely affect our results of operations.

 We establish loss reserves in our mortgage insurance business to provide for the estimated cost of future claims on defaulted loans.
-Setting our loss reserves requires significant judgment by management with respect to the likelihood, magnitude and timing of each potential loss, including an estimate of the impact of our Loss Mitigation Activities with respect to defaulted loans.
-The models, assumptions and estimates we use to establish loss reserves may not prove to be accurate, especially in the event of an extended economic downturn or a period of market volatility and economic uncertainty, such as we have experienced due to the COVID-19 pandemic.
+Setting our loss reserves requires significant judgment by management with respect to the likelihood, magnitude and timing of each potential loss.
+The models, assumptions and estimates we use to establish loss reserves may not prove to be accurate, especially in the event of an extended economic downturn or a period of market volatility and economic uncertainty, such as we are currently experiencing.
 Because of this, claims paid may be substantially different than our loss reserves and these reserves may be insufficient to satisfy the full amount of claims that we ultimately have to pay.
-Changes to our loss reserve estimates could adversely impact our results of operations and financial condition.
-In addition, although the rate of new defaults has largely returned to pre-pandemic levels and many pandemic-related defaulted loans have cured, many defaulted loans in our insured portfolio remain in COVID-19 mortgage forbearance programs that are expected to expire in the near future.
-Forbearance for federally-insured mortgages (including those delivered to or purchased by the GSEs) allows for mortgage payments to be suspended for up to 18 months, subject to certain limitations such as when the forbearance plan was initiated.
-Historically, forbearance plans have reduced the frequency of our losses on affected loans.
-However, given the uncertainty regarding the long-term economic impact of COVID-19, it is difficult to predict the likelihood of default on loans that remain in COVID-19 related forbearance.
-Whether a defaulted loan will cure, including through modification, when forbearance ends will depend on the economic circumstances of the borrower at that time.
-The GSEs have introduced specific loan workout options for borrowers whose COVID-19 forbearance plans end.
-If a servicer is unable to contact a borrower to determine a loan workout option, the forbearance plan will end and the loan may remain in default.
-If a greater number of defaulted loans in COVID-19 forbearance programs ultimately result in claims than we anticipate, we may be required to increase our loss reserves.
+In the past, changes to our loss reserve estimates have, and could again in the future, adversely impact our results of operations and financial condition.

-We anticipate that defaults related to the pandemic, if not cured, could remain in our defaulted loan inventory for a protracted period of time, resulting in a higher likelihood of claim and higher levels of Claim Severity for those loans that ultimately result in a claim.
-See "-An extension in the period of time that a loan remains in our defaulted loan inventory may increase the severity of claims that we ultimately are required to pay."
+Although the rate of new defaults has largely returned to pre-pandemic levels and many pandemic-related defaulted loans have cured, a portion of the defaulted loans in our insured portfolio remain in COVID-19 mortgage forbearance programs.
+It is difficult to predict whether these loans will cure, including through modification, when forbearance ends or how many of these loans will result in a claim.

-A portion of the defaulted loans in our portfolio originated in the years prior to and including 2008 have been in default for an extended period of time.
+In addition, a portion of the defaulted loans in our insured portfolio were originated in the years prior to the financial crisis and have been in default for an extended period of time.
 While these loans are generally assigned a higher loss reserve based on our belief that they are more likely to result in a claim, we also assume, based on historical trends, that a significant portion of these loans will cure or otherwise not result in a claim.
 Given the significant period of time that these loans have been in default, it is possible that the ultimate cure rate for these defaulted loans will be less than our current estimates of Cures for this inventory of defaults.